evogelsa/dcs-real-weather/README.md

 | update-weather      | bool   | whether or not to update weather of mission   |
 | logfile             | string | name of log, "" will disable logfile          |
 | metar-remarks       | string | remarks to add to metar, for logging only     |

+## Contributing

+Interested in helping to improve this project?
+Please see the [contributing guide](CONTRIBUTING.md) for guidelines on making suggestions, opening new issues, or contributing code.
+Thanks for your interest!

+## Enjoying this project?

+Please consider starring the project to show your support.
+If you would like to get more involved, read the [contributing guide](CONTRIBUTING.md) to see how you can improve DCS Real Weather.
+This started as a small personal project and has grown to a small user base over the past couple years.
+Feel free to spread the love by posting about DCS real weather or by sharing with friends.
+Also join our small [Discord](https://discord.com/invite/mjr2SpFuqq) community for support, announcements, and camaraderie.

 [1]: https://en.wikipedia.org/wiki/Wind_profile_power_law